bbauska/peoples-guide-2025/readme.md

 <b>In their own words:</b>

-On its first day in office, the next Administration

-should signal its intent to enter the rulemaking process to restore the
+On its first day in office, the next Administration should signal its intent to enter the rulemaking process to restore the

-Trump Administration's Title IX regulation, with the additional insistence

-that "sex" is properly understood as a fixed biological fact.
-Official

-notice-and-comment should be posted immediately.
+Trump Administration's Title IX regulation, with the additional insistence that "sex" is properly understood as a fixed biological fact.
+Official notice-and-comment should be posted immediately."

-"

 <b><i>Mandate for Leadership p.333-334</i></b>

 <b>How they'd do it:</b>

-Push ideology onto funding for

-international business programs.
+Push ideology onto funding for international business programs.

-Project

-2025

-wants to dictate what students learn

-in higher education by disproportionately

-funding programs that push an ideological

-agenda that they agree with.
+Project 2025 wants to dictate what students learn in higher education by disproportionately funding programs that push an ideological agenda that they agree with.

-<b>3</b>

 > In trying to dictate what people can and cannot learn, the special
 > interest authors behind Project 2025 want to direct funding to